albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Show country, city and other points of interest.
 Availability of these options depends on the selected map theme.
-See :ref:`theme-menu`.
+See :ref:`map-themes` and :ref:`layers-map` for details.

 .. _show-mora-grid: